sambody/inkscape-guide-tools/README.md

 Need to create guides in a grid of columns (or rows) with gutters?
 See the [Inkscape Grid Maker extension](https://github.com/sambody/inkscape-grid-maker), which I made for that purpose - useful for web design for example.

+### Tips

+- To add guides on the borders of your page, go to *Edit > Guides Around the Page*
-To divide your document into equal parts (with no gutters), you could use [Guides Creator](http://code.google.com/p/inkscape-guides-creator/) (part of Inkscape by default), by Jonas Termeau.
+- To divide your document into equal parts (with no gutters), you could use [Guides Creator](http://code.google.com/p/inkscape-guides-creator/) (part of Inkscape by default), by Jonas Termeau.
 With option for proportional divisions (rule of thirds, golden rule).
 Limited to 10 divisions, no gutters, no margins.

-### Tips

-- You can add a keyboard shortcut to an extension. (todo: step by step instructions; for now google it)
+- You can add a keyboard shortcut to an inkscape extension by hand. (todo: step by step instructions; for now google it)
-- To add guides on the borders of your page, go to Edit > Guides Around the Page

 ### News